lavague-ai/LaVague/docs/docs/get-started/under-the-hood.md

 !!! hint "Contribute knowledge"

-You can contribute files with examples for a website of your choice, by creating
+    You can contribute knowledge files for a website of your choice, by creating text files with examples of `objectives`, `thoughts` and `instructions` and submitting your file as a `PR` to our GitHub repo.

+    See the [contributon section of the docs](../contributing/contributing.md) for more information.